Mahi2708/Blinkit-data-anlaysis-using-Power-BI/README.md

 This Power BI dashboard enables stakeholders to explore Blinkit's performance dynamically, enhancing decision-making through data visualization.

 ---
 Feel free to refine it based on your specific dataset or analysis focus.
-Would you like to incorporate LaTeX formatting for documentation consistency?